Typehuman/SSEMMI/CONTRIBUTING.md

 You can see the status of the development process on the [GitHub Projects](https://github.com/Typehuman/SSEMMI/projects).

 If you would like to contribute to an issue that has not been assigned yet, please add a comment to the issue indicating your interest.
+To facilitate the review and merging process, we prefer to discuss potential solutions first within the issue.
+With a plan in place, you can then fork the repository and submit a pull request with a single, incremental contribution.
 Thanks!

 If you have feature suggestions, please add them as an issue and add the "Enhancement" label.
+If you find a bug, submit an issue and add the "Bug" label.